SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 * developing and implementing youth employment strategies
 * implementing the Global Jobs Pact

 This includes research on the design, evaluation, and implementation of youth labor market policies and coordinated programs at national or multilateral levels.
-The Global Jobs Pact (https://webapps.ilo.org/public/libdoc/nonigo/2009/446885.pdf; https://www.ilo.org/resource/conference-paper/recovering-crisis-global-jobs-pact) is mentioned specifically, but the boarder aim is to capture institutional strategies for increasing youth employment, particularly within structured or policy-driven contexts.
+The Global Jobs Pact <a href="#f6">(ILO, 2022)</a> is mentioned specifically, but the boarder aim is to capture institutional strategies for increasing youth employment, particularly within structured or policy-driven contexts.

 ```py
 TS=